HoGentTIN/linux-training-hogent/modules/raspberrypi/030_raspberrypi_theory.md

     root@linux:~# mount /dev/sdb2 /mnt
     root@linux:~# vi /mnt/etc/network/interfaces

-Check the chapters in Debian network configuration if you don\'t know what to do with this file.
+Check the chapters in Debian network configuration if you don't know what to do with this file.
 I added four lines (in bold below) to give this `Pi` a unique address in my ghost network (when connected via ethernet cable).